 What is a Posterior Cervical Foraminotomy/Discectomy?

-The procedure has an 80-90% success rate in relieving arm pain (brachialgia).
+The procedure has an 80 to 90% success rate in relieving arm pain (brachialgia).
 Symptoms may not improve immediately as it can take several weeks for the nerve swelling to settle.

 What is the recovery time?

-The recovery time is relatively quick and patients usually get out of bed within 3 – 6 hours of the operation.
+The recovery time is relatively quick and patients usually get out of bed within three to six hours of the operation.
 They are usually able to go home after an overnight hospital stay.
-Most patients are able to drive within 7 – 10 days and return to work within 2 to 4 weeks unless their occupation involves heavy physical work in which case it may be longer.
+Most patients are able to drive within seven to ten days and return to work within two to four weeks unless their occupation involves heavy physical work in which case it may be longer.